JakkuSakura/FerroPhase/crates/magnet/examples/README.md

 This will:
 - Read the configuration from `Magnet.toml`
-- Automatically detect crates marked with `auto = true`
+- Automatically detect crates marked with `nexus = true`
 - Generate or update all Cargo.toml files with proper path dependencies

 ### 2. Checking Workspace Consistency